appumohanan/M2_DOOR-SENSOR-ATmega328/1_Requirements/README.md

 - Door sensor will sense if there anyone present or not.
 - Modular Approach.
+- Door sensors are an essential component of your home security system: they let you know when someone is entering your home.
+These devices are made up of two parts, which form a circuit when they’re kept parallel to each other.

 ## Folder Structure
 |Folder             | Description |